katia317/CSO/README.md

 <details>
   <summary><strong> More Details </strong></summary>

-  * Examples of <b>covered adaptive equipment</b> include reachers; grabbers; voice-activated, motion-activated, and electronic devices; and specialized computer/communication software.
+  * Examples of <b>covered</b> adaptive equipment include reachers; grabbers; voice-activated, motion-activated, and electronic devices; and specialized computer/communication software.
 Lift chair mechanisms, communication devices, and mobility devices may be covered if not covered by the Medicaid State Plan.
-  * Examples of items that are <b>not covered under adaptive equipment</b> are furniture, recreational or quality of life items, such as televisions, stereos, radios, fitness equipment, microwave ovens, and other general appliances.
+  * Examples of items that are <b>not covered</b> under adaptive equipment are furniture, recreational or quality of life items, such as televisions, stereos, radios, fitness equipment, microwave ovens, and other general appliances.
   * <i>Medical equipment and supplies are not considered adaptive equipment.</i>
 </details>